top of page

 2026 MLK, Jr. Day of Service

-All donations of non-perishable food will be donated
+All donations of non-perishable food were donated

 to the Open Table food pantry which offers fresh